How a Large Family Can Reduce the Grocery Bill in 2023

 Resist impulse purchases

 Have a definite list when you go shopping.
 Don’t impulse buy.
 If you find an item on sale that you know you’ll use later, feel free to add it to your cart.
-But beware of pretty displays that can cause you to overspend your plan.
-Check the ads before you go to the store.
-Modify your meal plan and list to take advantage of sale items.
+However, making your meal plan and grocery list based on the weekly sales ad can help you avoid buying items not on your list.

 Shop without your kids if you can